camunda/camunda-docs-static/get-started/content/javaee6/install.md

 Make sure you have the following set of tools installed:

 * Java JDK 1.8+
-* Apache Maven (optional, if not installed you can use embedded Maven inside eclipse.)
+* Apache Maven (optional, if not installed you can use embedded Maven inside Eclipse.)
-* A modern Web browser (recent Firefox, Chrome, or Internet Explorer 9+ will work fine)
+* A modern web browser (recent Firefox, Chrome, or Internet Explorer 9+ will work fine)

-## Install Camunda BPM platform
+# Install Camunda BPM platform

 First, download a distribution of the Camunda BPM platform.
 You can choose from different application servers.
 In this tutorial, we will use the WildFly 10 based distribution.
-Download it [here](https://camunda.org/download/).
+Download it from [the download page](https://camunda.org/download/).

 After having downloaded the distribution, unpack it inside a directory of your choice.
 We will call that directory `$CAMUNDA_HOME`.